AspectFX/Project-EaglercraftY-1.9-version/README.md

 ## Contributing

 All I really have to say is, tabs not spaces, and format the code to be like the eclipse auto format tool on factory settings, but also run-on lines of code long enough to go off the screen and single line if statements and other format violations in that category are welcome if it helps enhance the contrast between the less important code and the more important code in a file.
 Don't commit changes to `javascript/classes.js` or `javascript/assets.epk` or anything in `stable-download/`.
-I'll recompile those myself when I merge the pull request. and New Items Are coming out Soon!
+I'll recompile those myself when I merge the pull request.